-The Zypcom L-Series modems support Class 1 fax compatibility.
+The Zypcom C-Series modems support Class 1 fax compatibility.
 The modem enters this mode via an AT command (+FCLASS=1) sent by fax software.
 In addition, the modem can enter fax mode if the automatic handshaking detection is enabled.
-(The modem determines if the incoming call is a data or fax).
+(The modem determines if the incoming call is a data, fax or voice call).